Personalized & Comfortable Dental Care, with offices in Idaho Falls, Rexburg and Arco.

 Damage to teeth and gums.
 Contact between teeth and jewelry leads to tooth enamel erosion and oftentimes cracked or chipped teeth.
 Irreversible gum recession is also a common side effect of oral piercings, which can lead to tooth sensitivity and, in some cases, even tooth loss.

 Difficulty with speech, swallowing, chewing and tasting.
-Oral piercings can cause an increase in saliva production, which sometimes makes anunciation difficult.
+Oral piercings can cause an increase in saliva production, which sometimes makes enunciation difficult.
 Tongue piercings have been known to swell, too, potentially hindering normal function and blocking the airway.
 Oral piercings have also been known to alter taste.

 Allergic reaction.
 Allergic reactions to the metal in the jewelry are possible, especially if surgical-grade stainless steel isn’t used.